GALAPAGOS ONBOARD A CRUISE 5 DAYS / 4 NIGHTS YACHT BONITA

 AM: SUAREZ POINT

-This rocky trail is one the most amazing nature walks you can do in the Galapagos islands.
-From the moment you set foot on the island and all the way along the trail the amount and diversity of fauna is truly amazing.
-Sea lions and marine iguanas will be the first ones welcoming us, followed by large colonies of sea birds, including Nazca and Blue-footed boobies, gulls and tropicbirds.
-At the end of the trail we will visit a colony of waved albatross (April to January), the largest bird in the islands and one of the most interesting because of its powerful flight and elaborate courtship.
-Waved albatross only nest at Española, so this is the only place where you will see them at close range.
+This is one of the most astonishing tours you can take in the Galapagos Islands on a panga.
+From the moment you arrive, the sheer amount and diversity of wildlife will immediately awe you.
+Sea lions and marine iguanas will be the first to welcome us, followed by large colonies of seabirds, including Nazca boobies, blue-footed boobies, gulls, and tropical birds.
+We'll have the chance to observe a Galapagos albatross colony (from April to January) - the archipelago's largest bird and one of the most intriguing due to its powerful flight and intricate courtship rituals.
+The Galapagos albatross only nests on Española, making this the only spot to see them up close.

-Highlights: Sea lions, Waved Albatross, Galapagos hawks, Española mockingbirds, Darwin finches, marine iguanas, Nazca & Blue-footed Boobies, Red-billed Tropicbirds, Swallow-tailed gulls, herons, lava lizards, herons.
+Highlights: Sea lions, Galapagos albatross, Galapagos hawks, Española mockingbirds, Darwin finches, marine iguanas, Nazca and blue-footed boobies.

 Level: 3